nats-io/nats-connector-framework/README.md

 ## Plugin Development

-Plugin development is very straightforward, simply reference the plugin with maven coordinates above, implement the NATSConnectorPlugin interface , then when launching the NATS connector, reference your plugin with the Connector.PLUGIN_CLASS property.
+Plugin development is very straightforward, simply reference the plugin with maven coordinates above, implement the NATSConnectorPlugin interface, then when launching the NATS connector, reference your plugin with the Connector.PLUGIN_CLASS property.

 ```java